Mohamed Elnouby: United Nations data leak

-In 25 Sep 2018, The United Nations has been hit with two damning data leak allegations, The researchers uncover a pair of flaws that had left a number of its records, and those of its employees, accessible to hackers online.
+On 25 Sep 2018, the United Nations was hit with two damning data leak allegations, researchers uncovered a pair of flaws that had left a number of its records, and those of its employees, accessible to hackers online.

 The security researcher Kushagra Pathak found that the UN had left an unsecured set of Trello, Jira and Google Docs projects exposed to the internet.
-Pathak who has specialized in uncovering vulnerable Trello boards and web apps said the exposed information included account credentials and internal communications and documents used by UN staff to plan projects.
+Pathak, who has specialized in uncovering vulnerable Trello boards and web apps, said the exposed information included account credentials and internal communications and documents used by UN staff to plan projects.

 The second exposure was uncovered by researcher Mohamed Elnouby of Seekurity and resulted in the exposure of "thousands" of résumés submitted by job applicants, The breach was discovered by security researcher Mohamed Baset, from the penetration testing firm Seekurity.
 The researcher found a path disclosure vulnerability and an information disclosure vulnerability on the UN website that contained resumes of job applicants since 2016.

 Elnouby found that applicants seeking a job at the UN had uploaded their resumes through an improperly configured web application.
 If exploited, the bugs could have allowed attackers to gain access to the directory index that documented the job applications by conducting Man-in-the-Middle (MiTM) attacks.